Solving Simultaneous Equations

 3. Solve the resulting equation for the remaining variable.

-5. Substitute this value into one of the original equations to find the other variable.
+4. Substitute this value into one of the original equations to find the value of the eliminated variable.

 \[